+56 2 2928 2209

 - Recognized in M&A, Leading Lawyers.

-- Recognized in Corporate Governance & Compliance and Investment, Best Lawyers.
+- Recognized in Capital Markets, Corporate and M&A, Corporate Governance and Compliance, Investment and Private Equity, Best Lawyers.

 ACTIVITIES AND MEMBERSHIPS